Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-customization.md

 ```

 ## Received messages color:
-Add below code to change color of received messages color in your css file
+Add below code to change color of received messages in your css file
 ```
 .mck-msg-right .mck-msg-box{
 background-color: green;